granolocks/gabekoss.com/content/blog/2015-01-12-book_review_onto_cartography_by_levi_r_bryant.md

-OOO was not without its problems and I soon found myself scratching my head as concepts such as Rhizome theory and Nomadology constantly shattered the simplistic models of "flat hierarchies" I was concocting based on OOO by the explanations gave for the lines of flow and drift, deteritorialization and reteritorialization, stratification and double articulation I found in D&G.
+OOO was not without its problems and I soon found myself scratching my head as concepts such as Rhizome theory and Nomadology constantly shattered the simplistic models of "flat hierarchies" I had concocting based on OOO. _A Thousand Plateaus_ holds many powerful concepts for this including the explanations given around lines of flow and drift, deteritorialization and reteritorialization, stratification and double articulation.

-Needing a practical application to grapple with such extreme levels of abstract thought I began using both concepts from D&G as well as OOO and other things I have read to attempt to map an abstract schema to use to structure and index data.
+Needing a practical application to grapple with these extreme levels of abstract thinking I started an using concepts from D&G as well as OOO and other things I have read in an attempt to map an abstract schema for data indexing.
 Spoiler alert, that isn't the point of this post and I have nothing to show from that as yet.

 Once while out for a run I told Harlan about my project and he was almost indignant.
-It wasn't that he didn't understand it at an intellectual level but he argued that in many ways it was counter to the overall point of _A Thousand Plateus_.
+It wasn't that he didn't understand it at an intellectual level but he argued that in many ways it was counter to the overall purpose of _A Thousand Plateus_.
 In retrospect I tend to agree but I think it was a valuable exercise for me and it resulted in many interesting diagrams as I tried to conceptually map different objects into Rhizomes or other "structures".

-I was intrigued and having read some of Levi Bryants blog posts it came to pass that when _Onto-Cartography was released I had already pre-ordered it.
+My studies continued and I began reading Bryants blog [Larval Subjects](https://larvalsubjects.wordpress.com/).
+I was intrigued and so it came to pass that when _Onto-Cartography_ was released I had already pre-ordered it.
 Tragically I didn't have the mental fortitude to read it for several months.

 In the book Bryant lays out the framework for what he sees as tool for mapping the nature of reality.
 Hence the so called "Ontological Cartography".
 He builds